 The Office has four operating divisions (education, environment and infrastructure, finance, and health) and one support services division.
-Each division is led by a deputy provincial auditor and has assigned staff.
+Each division is led by a deputy provincial auditor, and has assigned staff.
 Each operating division has an assigned portfolio of audit work, and is responsible for completing that work within an assigned budget and agreed upon deadlines.
-The Support Services Division is responsible for human resources including training, performance reporting, IT systems, communications, and general administration.
+The Support Services Division is responsible for human resources including training, financial reporting, performance reporting, IT systems, communications, and general administration.

-During 2018-19, the Office expects to employ 60 people (2017-18: 60).
-As of October 31, 2017, 30 of the Office's employees were professional accountants with 16 training to become professional accountants.
+During 2019-20, the Office expects to employ 60 full-time equivalent positions (2018-19: 60).
+As of October 31, 2018, 30 of the Office's employees were professional accountants with 16 training to become professional accountants.
 Of these professional accountants, 11 have non-accounting designations (e.g., Certified Information System Auditor, Pension Plan Administration Certificate, Certification in Risk Management Assurance).
-Two audit staff are non-accountants (i.e., MPA, PhD).
+Two audit staff are non-accountants (i.e., MPA).